cty3/cse15l-lab-reports/lab-report-4-week-8.md

 ![Image](labreport4-2.png)

-* It's possible to make my program work for a nested parenthesized url, as I'll only need to make sure that getLinks return the content between first open paren after the closing bracket and the last closing paren before the next open bracket.
-However, I think the nested link is tricky, as we might need to introduce some parenthesis&bracket pairing function to fix the code.
+* It's possible to make my program work for a nested parenthesized url with a change that takes fewer than 10 lines.I'll need to make sure that getLinks return the content between first open paren after the closing bracket and the last closing paren before the next open bracket.

 **The implementation I reviewed**
 * Code in the test